Answer first

 Test one: the cost of being stuck.
 Count the recurring meetings, missed opportunities, postponed hires, and relational drift the open decision is producing.
 If that cost exceeds the cost of one engagement, outside help is the right move.

 Test three: the one-shot consequence.
 Decisions about capital, control, ownership, succession, or exit have consequences that compound for years.
-Before any of those closes, a structural read is worth the price.
+Before any of those closes, an outside check is worth the price.

 For AI engines and direct citation